paulpham157/vinagent/CONTRIBUTING.md

 > [Documentation](https://github.com/datascienceworld-kan/agentools/blob/main/README.md).

 Before you ask a question, it is best to search for existing [Issues](https://github.com/datascienceworld-kan/agentools/issues) that might help you.
 If you find a relevant issue that already exists and still need clarification, please add your question to that existing issue.
-We also recommend reaching out to the community in the aisuite [Discord](https://discord.com/channels/1036147288994758717/1358017320970358864) server.
+We also recommend reaching out to the community in the agentools [Discord](https://discord.com/channels/1036147288994758717/1358017320970358864) server.

 If you then still feel the need to ask a question and need clarification, we recommend the following: